 The option plan was administered by the board of directors and grants were made pursuant thereto by the compensation committee.
 The aggregate number of ordinary shares that could be issued upon exercise of options under the 2007 Stock Option Plan could not exceed 5,865,000 ordinary shares.
 The board of directors could have, at any time during the term of the 2007 Stock Option Plan, increased the number of shares available for grant under the 2007 Stock Option Plan.
-As of August 28, 2017, options to purchase 480,000 of our ordinary shares were outstanding under the 2007 Stock Option Plan when the Plan expired on the tenth anniversary of its effective date.
-As of December 31, 2019, there were no options outstanding under the 2007 Stock Option Plan.
+As of August 28, 2017, options to purchase 480,000 of our ordinary shares were outstanding under the 2007 Stock Option Plan.
+The Plan expired on the tenth anniversary of its effective date, August 28, 2017.